March of the Penguins: Production

 The DVD version includes a 54-minute film entitled Of Penguins and Men made by the film crew Laurent Chalet and Jérôme Mason about the filming of March of the Penguins.

 Director and film crew spent more than 13 months at the Dumont d'Urville Station, where the Institut polaire français Paul-Émile Victor is based.
 Although the penguins' meeting place, one of four in Antarctica, was known to be near, the day on which it occurs is not known, so they had to be ready every day.
 Fortunately, the gathering that year was huge – more than 1,200 penguins, compared with the norm of a few hundred.

 For cameras to operate at −40°, they had to use film and to load all the film for the day, as it was impossible to reload outside.
 Because of the isolation from any film studios, remembering each shot was necessary to ensure continuity and to make sure that all the necessary sequences were finished.

 The main challenge of making the documentary was the weather with temperatures between -50 and -60 C. At dawn, the film crew would spend half an hour putting on six layers of clothes, and on some days they could not spend more than three hours outside.
-They worked in winds with gusts up to 125 miles per hour, "which in some ways is worse than the cold temperatures" according to director Jaquet.
+They worked in winds with gusts up to 125 miles per hour, "which in some ways is worse than the cold temperatures" according to director Jacquet.